Perplexity vs Elicit vs Consensus: AI Literature Search

 Prices below reflect publicly available information as of May 2026.
 Fact-check pricing and free-tier limits on each vendor site before citing.

-Perplexity: The free tier includes standard search with a limited number of Pro queries per day.
-Perplexity Pro adds access to advanced models (GPT-4o, Claude, Perplexity's own reasoning models), more Pro Search uses, file uploads, and Deep Research reports.
+Perplexity: The free tier is enough for lightweight orientation.
+Paid plans matter when you need more advanced search modes, file analysis, model switching, or deeper research reports.
 For a full breakdown of what the paid tier actually adds for researchers, see Perplexity Free vs Pro for Students and Researchers.

 When each tool wins